petros-d/docs/cloud/secrets-backend.md

 description: Configure a secret backend tool on Astronomer Cloud to store Airflow connections and variables.
 ---

-You can manage and sync Airflow connections and variables as [secrets](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/secrets/index.html) from a variety of external secrets backend tools.
-Storing connections and variables as secrets makes Airflow more secure and reliable: DAG authors can focus on authoring data pipelines without the risk of touching sensitive code that's essential to running your Deployments.
+Airflow [connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#) and [variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) often contain sensitive information about your external systems, such as API keys and system logins, that should be kept [secret](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/secrets/index.html) according to your organization's security practices.
+To better integrate Airflow with your existing secrets management practices, you can manage and sync Airflow connections and variables as secrets from your organization's existing secrets backend tool.

 This guide provides setup steps for configuring the following tools as secrets backends on Astronomer: